pnp/blog/content/post/let-s-tame-dataverse-how-to-reference-many-to-many-relationships.md

 that people with a background in Microsoft 365/SharePoint might not be aware of:

-## How does Dataverse distinguish from SharePoint lists and what makes it a \'real database\'?
+## How does Dataverse distinguish from SharePoint lists and what makes it a 'real database'?

 In Dataverse, we store data in tables, we can either use predefined ones or we can creates our own tables.
 We can choose from different kind of column types to store data just as needed.
-The beautiful thing that get our Dynamics 365 colleagues excited is, that Dataverse can serve as a
-\'relational database\', which means that we can create all kinds of relationships between data, which gives us a better overview on data as we can put data into context.
+The beautiful thing that get our Dynamics 365 colleagues excited is, that Dataverse can serve as a 'relational database', which means that we can create all kinds of relationships between data, which gives us a better overview on data as we can put data into context.

-Also, we have role-based access control (RBAC), which means that we can granularly control who can view, edit, delete etc. data, while this isn\'t possible with SharePoint lists.
+Also, we have role-based access control (RBAC), which means that we can granularly control who can view, edit, delete etc. data, while this isn't possible with SharePoint lists.
 If we use a list as data source for a Power Apps, we need to share the entire list with all users of that application, which means that users can even bypass the app and manipulate and delete data directly on the SharePoint site.